hfkang/ece353notes/Lecture 27.md

 ### Working Set Model
 The set of pages a process needs *currently*.
 If working set is in memory, then no page faults will happen.

-**thrashing** when not enough frames to accommodate WS, page faults constantly happen.
+**thrashing:** when not enough frames to accommodate WS, page faults constantly happen.
 The user program gets nothing done.

-**demand paging** load pages as needed. good for large exe
+**demand paging:** load pages as needed. good for large exe
-**prepaging** load the working set before letting it run, minimizing page faults.
+**prepaging:** load the working set before letting it run, minimizing page faults.
 Much faster since there is _less page faults_.
 Gr8 for HDD!

 #### Determining the Working Set
 **prepaging** load the first X Pages for an executable, assuming spatial locality will ensure sequential access.